Visiting the Peles Castle in Romania: Everything You Need to Know

 people waiting in line to visit Peles castle

-Again, the huge line – at least you’re waiting in royal style.
+Again, part of the huge line – at least you’re waiting in royal style.

 As for Peles, construction work began in 1873, when Romania’s King Carol I decided to build a summer retreat for himself and his family.